nicholascaro/money-pot/README.md

 Users can use our application to create, find, and delete their rotating savings account (in our app we call them money pots)

-Our client and server run locally on different points.
+Our client and server run locally on different ports.
 Money pots are stored in our MongoDb database via api requests.

 ### How To Run Via Terminal